-- Foundations for the proposed structure should be founded at least 2000mm into the distinctly weathered ROCK and an allowable bearing pressure of 1200kPa can be assumed at this depth. - Retention systems must be constructed prior to making any cuts for the proposed building.
-The upslope wall for the proposed building should also be designed as a retaining wall.
-The retaining wall founded on the bored piers at the upslope side of the proposed building should extend further above the existing ground surface to catch any dislodged or washed-out material travelling downslope. - The area below View Point Road is relatively steep and is currently partly covered by vegetation.
-The slope appears stable largely because of the indurated SANDS near the upper layer and also due to the roots of existing vegetation.
-To minimise surface scouring and erosion that is expected during prolonged wet weather, the exposed and barren areas should be covered by geotextile, or vegetation regrowth encouraged.
-To further improve stability of the escarpment, the factor of safety can be increased by placing a wire mesh and pinning it down with soil nails or star pickets. - No fill should be placed on this site except for a small amount of levelling fill.
+- Foundations for the proposed structure should be founded at least 1000mm into the distinctly weathered ROCK and an allowable bearing pressure of 1200kPa can be assumed at this depth. - Retention systems must be constructed prior to making any cuts for the proposed building.
+The upslope wall for the proposed building should also be designed as a retaining wall. - No fill should be placed on this site except for a small amount of levelling fill.
 Excess material from any cuts should be taken down to lower, stable ground. - Control surface water and sub-surface groundwater and direct the water collected, in addition to the roof and pavement runoff, into pipes connected to the stormwater system.
 The pipes should be flexible to accommodate creep or ground movements and be designed to prevent blockage.
 Energy dissipaters may be required. - The surface of the exposed cut pad area should be graded to shed surface water towards open surface drains and in turn to the appropriate collection points. - Revegetation should be encouraged at the existing slope face and on any uncovered soil surface.
 Revegetation using deep rooted vegetation is also a suitable option over certain areas that have been left barren.
-The aim of this is to prevent impact from rainfall by utilising the vegetation to take up excess moisture from the surface soils, rather than permitting surface infiltration.
+The aim of this is to prevent impact from rainfall by utilising the vegetation to take up excess moisture from the surface soils, rather than permitting surface infiltration. - Exposed slope at the downslope end of the site should be covered with geotextile matting or coconut fibre matting to minimise erosion.